00fox/Ds2vJoy/README.md

 - SCROLL_UP_VARIABLE, SCROLL_DOWN_VARIABLE
   - if on trigger, variable speed following the pressure force, otherwise exponential

-The mouse group of checkboxes at the bottom, let you use mouse
+The mouse group of checkboxes at the bottom, let you use mouse in conjuction with ACTIVE_MOUSE special action
 - With left stick (left column)
 - With the touchpad (central column)
 - With the right stick (right column)